irods/irods_docs/docs/developers/logging_library.md

-# New iRODS Logging Library
-A replacement library for the rodsLog API.

-For details on why the rodsLog API is being replaced, see [irods_rfcs/0001_logging.md](https://github.com/irods/irods_rfcs/blob/master/0001_logging.md).
+Logging in 4.3+ has been changed significantly.
+There is a new logging library that utilizes spdlog and syslog.

-rodsLog is called from several places within the iRODS code base.
+rodsLog() is called from several places within the iRODS code base.
 Replacing all calls to it with the new library is going to take some time.
 In order to help with this transition, the rodsLog implementation has been modified.
 It will continue to operate as it has in the past, but it will now forward all messages to the new library as well.

 ## Features

 - Uses Syslog
 - No files to manage or write to
 - Output is in JSON format and is easily parseable